-As shown in Table 5.6 previously, some \$48 million of the expected \$102 million increase in 2013 sales generated by the expanded Marrickville Metro is expected to result from impacts upon existing retailers within the trade area.
-A more sizeable proportion - \$54 million - is expected to come from the retention of trade area residents' expenditure, which would otherwise be directed to retail facilities located beyond the defined trade area.
+As shown in Table 5.6 previously, just over \$41 million of the expected \$79.5 million increase in 2013 sales generated by the expanded Marrickville Metro is expected to result from impacts upon existing retailers within the trade area.
+A lesser, but nevertheless sizeable proportion - \$38.1 million - is expected to come from the retention of trade area residents' expenditure, which would otherwise be directed to retail facilities located beyond the defined trade area.

-The expanded Marrickville Metro is likely to take on a more comprehensive role in the retail hierarchy, meeting a greater range of trade area residents' comparison shopping needs than does the centre's current offer.
-As such, it will compete more directly with the higher order facilities located beyond the trade area, such as the Sydney CBD, Westfield Eastgardens, Burwood and Bondi Junction, Ashfield Mall and the Campsie Centre.
+Even under the smaller proposed scheme, the expanded Marrickville Metro is likely to take on greater role in the retail hierarchy, meeting a broader range of trade area residents' comparison shopping needs than does the centre's current offer.
+As such, it will compete to a greater extent with higher order facilities located beyond the trade area, such as the Sydney CBD, Westfield Eastgardens, Burwood and Bondi Junction, and Ashfield Mall.
 This is a reflection of the current lack of higher order shopping facilities within the trade area, rather than an unusually extensive reach of the expanded centre.
 Table 5.7 below provides estimates of the likely sources and scale of expenditure likely to be retained by an expanded Marrickville Metro, from each of these centres.

+Table 5.7

 Marrickville Metro - Components of Projected Sales Increase, 2012/13

 (\$M)

-Marrickville Metro Sales Increase (2013) 102.0
+Marrickville Metro Sales Increase (2013) 79.5

 Components of Projected Sales Increase

-mpacts on Competitive Centres Within TA
+Impacts on Competitive Centres Within TA

-• Sub-regional Centres -25.4
+Sub-regional Centres -21.6

-Supermarket Centres -5.1
+Supermarket Centres -4.7

-Relevant Retail Strips -12.5
+Relevant Retail Strips -10.2

-• Other Retail Floorspace -5.0
+Other Retail Floorspace -4.8

-Total Impact on TA retailers -48.0
+Total Impact on TA retailers -41.3

-mpacts on competitive centres outside TA
+Impacts on competitive centres outside TA

-• Sydney CBD -13.5
+Sydney CBD -12.2

-Westfield Burwood -9.7
+Westfield Burwood -8.4

-• Westfield Eastgardens -9.4
+Westfield Eastgardens -3.2

-• Westfield Bondi Bunction -6.7
+Westfield Bondi Bunction -6.1

-Ashfield Mall -5.4
+Ashfield Mall -2.9

-Campsie Centre -4.3

-Other Retail Floorspace -4.9
+Other Retail Floorspace -5.3

-Total Escape Spending Retained -54.0
+Total Escape Spending Retained -38.1

-Constant 2008/09 dollars & excluding GST

-Includes bulky goods floorspace and other retail/strip facilities
+Constant 2008/09 dollars & excluding GST Includes bulky goods floorspace and other retail/strip facilities

 Source: Pitney Bowes Business Insight